UTRGV student credits helmet for saving his life in crash

 For one University of Texas Rio Grande Valley student, a routine ride to class turned into a fight for his life.

-After multiple surgeries and days in the hospital, 24-year-old Mikey Rey Guevara is beginning a long road to recovery.
+After multiple surgeries and days in the hospital, 24-year-old Mikey Ray Guevara is beginning a long road to recovery.

 "I'm trying to get my right arm, and right hand dominant.
 So right now I'm barely able to wiggle my fingers," Guevara said.

-Note: *A previous article initially said Guevara's middle name was Rey, instead of Ray.
-It has since been corrected*